 That creamy, frothy foam you enjoy in your morning cappuccino or flat white—the natural crema—doesn’t come from the coffee beans.
 That tasty, bubbly foam comes from frothed milk.
 To properly froth milk, you need a milk frother.
 The best milk frothers offer fast, simple operation and easy cleaning.
 Many of these handy machines are small and affordable.
 But if you’re making drinks for a crowd (or several for yourself), a larger countertop electric frothing machine can make enough for a crowd.
 We’ve researched the best milk frother models for making cups of deliciously creamy, silky steamed milk or for adding to coffee, tea, and more of your favorite at-home hot drinks.

 - Best electric milk frother: Stainless-Steel Milk Steamer

 - Best handheld milk frother: Zulay Original Milk Frother

 - Best milk frother for coffee drinkers: Breville BMF600XL Milk Cafe Milk Frother

 - Best milk frother with a pump: Ninja Coffee Bar Easy Milk Frother

 - Best budget milk frother: Bosenkitchen Electric Milk Frother

-The basics of the best milk frothers
+How we selected the best milk frothers